Blaine Gabbert: Personal life

 Gabbert enjoys deep-sea and fly fishing in his free time.
 He has two brothers.
 Tyler Gabbert, committed to Nebraska, like Blaine, only to decommit and commit to Missouri.
 He never played for the Tigers and transferred to UCF.
-His youngest brother is Brett Gabbert, the backup quarterback for the Miami University RedHawks.
+His youngest brother is Brett Gabbert, a quarterback for the Miami University RedHawks.

-On December 29, 2022 while riding jet skis, the Gabbert brothers helped save four individuals in the water near Davis Islands and Peter O. Knight Airport after an emergency landing of a helicopter.
-Blaine says he saw what “looked like a crew boat in the water that had broken up in about four pieces and I vaguely remember seeing like two yellow life jackets.”
+On December 29, 2022, while riding jet skis, the Gabbert brothers helped save four individuals in the water near Davis Islands and Peter O. Knight Airport after an emergency landing of a helicopter.
+Blaine says he saw what "looked like a crew boat in the water that had broken up in about four pieces and I vaguely remember seeing like two yellow life jackets."
 The three brothers checked it out and called 911.
-They helped three persons out of the water and onto their jet skis.
+They helped three people out of the water and onto their jet skis.
 Arriving Tampa Bay police officers helped the fourth person out of the water.
-Buccaneers Coach Todd Bowles described the rescue as “outstanding.”
+Buccaneers Coach Todd Bowles described the rescue as "outstanding".